shreyasg-git/sidenotes/README.md

 Pin the extension > right click icon > Open side panel

-Keyboard Shortcut support is Work In Progress.

 ---

 ## upcoming features

+    1. Keyboard shortcut to open the sidepanel
+    2. Publish on Chrome Extension Store
-    1. let the user edit a on-disk file
+    3. let the user edit a on-disk file
-    2. minimal markdown suport
+    4. minimal markdown support

 ---

 Made with ❤️ by shreyasbg